 The total fee is payable by 6 weeks before the final weekend of the training course.
 The Grove is also happy to invoice all or part of the fee to an employer or organisation which is providing funding.
 Please contact us for details or to discuss a payment plan.

-Applicants are expected to be qualified and expereience professionals in a helping profession, who are secure in their mode of practice.
+Applicants are expected to be qualified and experienced professionals in a mental health or helping profession, who are established in their practice.
 This will be covered in the application form.
 All applicants are expected to:

-The Grove Practice is accredited by NCP (National Council for Psychotherapists) as a CPD training centre.
+The Grove Practice is accredited by NCIP (National Council for Integrative Psychotherapists) as a CPD training centre.
 As such, all The Grove’s courses are awarded NCP accreditation for CPD (Continuous Professional Development).

 This accreditation provides reassurance regarding high standards of teaching and course content.